CSE142/Home/README.md

 ## Pulling Updates

 Occasionally, we find bugs in the starter repo and push updates to it.
-For important changes, we will post to piazza.
+For important changes, we will post to edstem.
 For minor clarification, we might not.
 There are two ways to be kept up to date, regardless.
 First, you can "watch" the starter repo by clicking the "watch" button at the top of it's home page on github.

 Second, every time you run `runlab` it will check for updates.
 To check explicitly, you can do